UBC-MDS/522_01/Code-of-conduct.md

 ### Governing Principles

-- We will work in a collaborative and respectful manned where everyone's views are sought and respected.
+- We will work in a collaborative and respectful manner where everyone's views are sought and respected.
 - We strive for excellence in our work and will hold each other to high standards with respect to ideas and contributions.
 - We will openly discuss results and problems and share knowledge to the team's benefit.